Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 5 Model based vision.md

 # Principal Component Analysis (PCA)

-(go revise if you dont know what it is.)
+(go revise eigendecomposition if you dont know what it is.)

 is a **dimensionality reduction** technique.